Residential Property Prospects 2016 – 2019

 - interest rate movements and timings, housing loan affordability

 - impact of Federal and State government incentives

 - net interstate and overseas migration

 - stock deficiencies or oversupply in each market

-An annual subscription includes the main report (published in June), along with an update (published in December).
-Market Briefs are also provided in September and March quarters to keep you up to take with all events impacting on the residential market.
-Your organisation will also have access to our team of residential property consultants and analysts throughout the year to further discuss forecasts, content or methodologies.
-Reports are provided in secure PDF format.
+A subscription to Residential Property Prospects 2016 – 2019 includes the main report, together with an update report published in December (both reports are published in hard copy only).
+Quarterly Market Briefs are also provided in September and March to keep you up-to-date with events impacting on the residential market and your organisation will have access to our team of residential property consultants and analysts throughout the year for enquiries or to discuss forecasts, content or methodologies.
+Reports are provided in Hard Copy only.